 Is opium addiction treatment available in Arizona?

 Located in Scottsdale, Arizona, Pinnacle Peak Recovery is an opium treatment center that specializes in helping people struggling with addiction.
 Pinnacle Peak Recovery is nationally recognized for our evidence-based treatment options.
-We provide a holistic approach to overcoming substance abuse issues.
+We provide a holistic approach to overcoming substance use issues.

 Our luxury facility provides a safe and supportive environment with complete confidentiality.
 Due to the high level of care provided, Pinnacle Peak Recovery has received accreditation from the Joint Commission on Accreditation of Healthcare Organizations (JCAHO).
 Every single employee of Pinnacle Peak Recovery is dedicated and determined to help every patient that comes to the facility overcome their addictions and to help them live a happier and healthier life.